 I’ll never forget the story of Abdul Rahman, the Afghani who accepted Jesus Christ as his Savior and faced the outrage of Muslim clerics in the courtrooms of Afghanistan.
 Although his conversion was considered a capital crime and his life was at risk, his faith stood the test.
-Right now while we are talking about this, thousands of believers in places like China, the Sudan, and Vietnam are making the point that Jesus is more important than personal peace and comfort.
+Right now while we are talking about this, thousands of believers in places like Syria, China, Sudan, and Pakistan are making the point that Jesus is more important than personal peace and comfort.

 But for those of us who don’t live in life-threatening environments, being a fully committed follower brings its own kinds of trouble.
 It may be the threat of being cut out of the group and losing a promotion when the boss takes you and your colleagues out to dinner and then takes everyone but you to the strip club for an after- dinner drink.
 Or when your evolution-promoting biology professor scoffs at your stance on creation and gives you a lower grade on your paper.
 Forgiving a serious offense may have other fellow travelers thinking that you are the “village idiot.”
 Refusing to enter a gossipy conversation and declining opportunities to speak in unloving ways about others may even cost you something with fellow believers.
 Yup, sad but true!

 Today, you will no doubt have opportunities to be different—to go against the flow.
 Don’t be intimidated.
 Jesus said, “In this world you will have trouble.”
 But then He said, “Take heart!
 I have overcome the world” (John 16:33).
 What an interesting thought: When I stick with Him through thick and thin, I may feel like I’ve lost, but in reality, I ultimately win!